ricardojdb/private-ai_miniprojects/README.md

 # Udacity Secure & Private AI Mini-Projects

-The purpose of this repo is to simplify the Mini-Projects of the Secure & Private AI Challenge from Udacity and Facebook.
+The purpose of this repo is to simplify the Mini-Projects of the Secure & Private AI Course from Udacity.

 ## Installation